Chart Color Schemes

 Residential development activity is lower than average in Hillman according to AreaSearch's national comparison of local real estate markets

 AreaSearch analysis of ABS building approval numbers shows Hillman had virtually no dwelling approvals in recent years.
-Over the past five financial years, from FY21 to FY25, an estimated three homes were approved.
-In FY26 so far, zero approvals have been recorded.
-This limited new supply has led to an average of 26.7 people moving to the area per dwelling built over these years, indicating significant demand exceeding supply.
+Over the past five financial years, from FY21 to FY25, there were an estimated three homes approved.
+In FY26 so far, no approvals have been recorded.

 Frequently Asked Questions - Development